Students, activists plan national walkouts to protest 'Congress' inaction' on gun control

 Share Article

-(KGTV) - The nationwide group behind Women's March is organizing a national school walkout following Florida's high school shooting.
+The nationwide group behind the Women's March is organizing a national school walkout following Florida's high school shooting.

 Organizers posted the event to Facebook with a message, reading in part: